swiss/fedlex-jolux/doc/citations.md

 ## SPARQL Examples

-The following SPARQL query shows all the [jolux:ConsolidationAbstract](#ConsolidationAbstract) with its German titles that cite the Federal Constitution:
+The following SPARQL query shows all the [jolux:ConsolidationAbstract](#ConsolidationAbstract) with its German titles that cite the federal constitution:

 ```sparql
 PREFIX jolux: <http://data.legilux.public.lu/resource/ontology/jolux#>